iqbal-lab/eval_wgs_for_public_health/README.md

 ### BAMS and references

 The insilico mutations for the references are described in a **JSON** file found in /data2/users/ALL/HACKATHON/references/**InsilicoMuts.json**.
+These muts are all in 0-base coordinates.

 bams for the clusters and resistant samples are found in **/data2/users/ALL/HACKATHON/bams**.